 Cilantro: if you love it, you LOVE it.
-I didn’t appreciate this flavorful herb until a few years ago.
-Now that I’m vegan, I cannot live without cilantro… I can’t!
+I didn’t appreciate this flavorful herb until a few years ago — sad, I know.

 I use it in green salads, wraps, pasta salads, veggie burgers, burritos, tacos, soups, and many different types of salsa.

 Thankfully, cilantro is an herb you can grow indoors all year long, as long as you grow it in a room that gets a few hours of light each day.

 Trust me, growing your own cilantro is worth it.
 You’ll get to control the quality of your soil and you can ensure it’s being grown organically.

 Did you know that you can even grow culinary herbs in water?
 You can!
 I wrote a whole post about it, so you can check it out here.

 This post, however, is about how to grow cilantro in a pot.

 If you thought you were at a disadvantage because you don’t have a yard, read this carefully: herbs actually grow very well in containers.